AxelBanderet/sigfox-gcp-dialogflow/README.md

 ### Sigfox Intent Configuration

 Intent configuration is well explained in many articles.
 Feel free to check these out, for instance [here](https://medium.com/swlh/chapter-8-how-to-build-a-google-home-app-with-dialogflow-environment-setup-3547993e99a4).
-In this example, I have configured the Sigfox intent to ask the user to chose a data type between *temperature* and *humidity*.
+In this example, I have configured the Sigfox intent to ask the user to choose a data type between *temperature* and *humidity*.
 This parameter will be used then to filter the answer.

 ### Fulfillment

 Dialogflow allows to write code that will be triggered at a certain moment during the Intent processing.
 This is called **Fulfillment**.
 Here below is an overview of how it works:
 ![Image](img/dialogflow_agent.png)
-That said, it means that the last thing that has to be done is to write the portion of code that will request the data to Google Big Query, filter it and finally deliver it to our Sigfox Intent.
+That said, it means that the last thing that has to be done is to write the portion of code that will request the data to Google BigQuery, filter it and finally deliver it to our Sigfox Intent.

 #### Constants definition